 Coursework That Fits Around Busy Lives Makes Earning a College Degree Possible

 If the ophthalmic medical assistant program was not being delivered through Lakeshore Technical College’s competency-based education (CBE) model, recent program graduate Jessika Mata would not have succeeded like she did.
-The delivery model offered Mata the flexibility she needed to enroll and stay in college.
+The delivery model offered Jessika the flexibility she needed to enroll and stay in college.

 “I feel very blessed the ophthalmic program is CBE.
-Though school is stressful on its own, it’s so great that I got to learn at my own pace and not feel rushed,” says Mata, who spends a lot of her time taking care of family.
+Though school is stressful on its own, it’s so great that I got to learn at my own pace and not feel rushed,” says Jessika, who spends a lot of her time taking care of family.
 She also manages social media and teaches children’s ministry for her church.
 She wanted to continue doing those things and go to college, but the rigid, inflexible structure of a traditional semester where students learn at a pace dictated by the academic calendar made that difficult.

-Mata also hit a rough patch filled with family health issues that might otherwise have caused her to drop out of college during her second semester.
+Jessika also hit a rough patch filled with family health issues that might otherwise have caused her to drop out of college during her second semester.
 Because of the assistance and support offered by her instructor and advisor, she was able to find classes and continue moving forward in her program during that difficult time.

-The learning model is also appreciated by faculty.
+The CBE learning model is also appreciated by faculty.
 “What I love most about CBE is we have the ability to meet students where they are in life.
 We can speed things up or slow things down like we did with Jessika.
 Students can receive instruction virtually, online, face-to-face, or a combination of all three,” says Lakeshore Ophthalmic Medical Assistant Instructor Dr. Cori Wicklund.

-Mata’s Path to a Career In Eye Care
+Jessika’s Path to a Career In Eye Care

 CBE Provides Greater Flexibility